 This product development technique has had an influence on the different business sectors throughout the world.
 Scrum is an efficient project-management system designed to assist businesses in creating, delivering, and maintaining complicated products.
 Product managers usually use the Scrum agile methodology in order to divide long-term project goals into short-term work time known as sprints.
 Every sprint generally has a time frame of one to four weeks.

-In this article, we are going to further talk about what the Scum framework is, how does it work, and what are the major pros and cons of Scrum methodology in the process of product development.
+In this article, we are going to further talk about what the Scum framework is, how it works, and what are the major pros and cons of Scrum methodology in the process of product development.
 So if you are just starting to develop this approach in your early-stage startup this article might be extremely helpful for you.

 Defining the Scrum Framework – How Does It Work?